mtaffetani/mtaffetani.github.io/_pages/about_vacancies.md

 Vacancies:
 We are looking for a PhD with interests We are interested to hear from applicants with interests in mathematical modelling and who are keen to develop numerical codes to support the theoretical analysis conducted.
 This project suits candidates with backgrounds in Engineering Mathematics, Mechanical Engineering, Applied Mathematics and Physics.
-The project aims to develop new theories to understand the root causes of the active morphing of slender membrane-like structures.
+The project aims to develop new theories to understand the root causes of the active morphing of slender membrane-like structures (see the Soft and Active Solids project page).
 If interested email <a href="mailto:matteo.taffetani@ed.ac.uk">me</a>.